-The current release of our TestNet package includes a single installation with a simplified auto-update mechanism.
+The current release includes a single installation with a simplified auto-update mechanism.
 A node installation consists of two folders: the binaries (bin) and the data (data) folders.
 The bin folder can be anywhere you choose, but we recommend the location

-~/node, and we will reference this location later in the documentation so remember to replace with the name that you chose if different.
+~/node, if not using RPM or DEB installs.
+We will reference this location later in the documentation so remember to replace with the name that you chose if different.
 We assume this folder is dedicated to Algorand binaries and will archive it before each update.
 Note that we do not currently delete anything, but instead we will overwrite our own binaries and add new ones.

 When installing for the first time we will ask you to specify a data folder.
 We recommend using a location under your node folder, e.g.